emilyrose/ravejs/people/johnny.md

 [theegress betmins premix](https://soundcloud.com/johnnyscript/theegress-betamins-premix)

 [tyrannical wrecks](https://soundcloud.com/johnnyscript/rachmaninov3-orchestra)

-Many other of the tracks have an element of javascript in them.
+Most of the other of the tracks have an element of javascript in them.

 ### work
 Currently Johnny runs Modulhaus, an organization that aims to support the radical free agency of open source hackers, and represent their interests and projects.